Epilepsy12 audit

 Frequent reporting dashboard

-This is a new interactive tool to share Epilepsy12 performance indicator data in the public domain at more frequent intervals.
+This interactive tool shares Epilepsy12 performance indicator data in the public domain at frequent intervals.

 Established in 2009, Epilepsy12 has the continued aim of helping epilepsy services, and those who commission health services, to measure and improve the quality of care for children and young people with seizures and epilepsies.